rundis/elm-bootstrap/README.md

 ## Documentation
-WORK IN PROGRESS
+For user documentation, do check out the [Docs Site](http://elm-bootstrap.info/)

-In the mean time you will have to settle for the package documentation.
+The latest api documentation is up on [Elm Package](http://package.elm-lang.org/packages/rundis/elm-bootstrap/latest).

-You will also benefit greatly from reading through the relevant [Bootstrap documentation](#https://v4-alpha.getbootstrap.com/getting-started/introduction/)
+You will also benefit greatly from reading through the relevant [Twitter Bootstrap documentation](#https://v4-alpha.getbootstrap.com/getting-started/introduction/)